0xfarhaan/damn-vulnerable-defi-foundry/README.md

 Visit [damnvulnerabledefi.xyz](https://damnvulnerabledefi.xyz)

 ### Acknowledgement
+*Thanks to [nicolasgarcia214](https://github.com/nicolasgarcia214) who redid the challenge in foundry.*
 *Big thanks to [Tincho](https://twitter.com/tinchoabbate) who created the [first version of this game](https://github.com/tinchoabbate/damn-vulnerable-defi/tree/v2.0.0) and to all the fellows behind the [Foundry Framework](https://github.com/gakonst/foundry/graphs/contributors)*

 Damn Vulnerable DeFi is the wargame to learn offensive security of DeFi smart contracts.